Alaji.com

 This rush to shove AI down our throats will ultimately backfire.
 Currently, AI models are good for help when needed, but not good enough to engage themselves directly in the workflow.
 They are disruptive, eat up memory, and are not worth the premium cost.

-Do use AI, it is useful, efficient, and can be very helpful as long as you remain the master of all your AI helpers.
+It is useful, efficient, and can be very helpful as long as you remain the master of all your AI helpers.
 Stay vigilant and always do a reality check on AI outcome.
 Don't let it overcome your own thinking process one byte at the time.
+Assign specific tasks to AI, well defined within the scope you want to keep.
+Treat AI the same way as the office apprentice who is overeager to help, great help at times while making stupid mistakes.
+Make sure you make it clear to your new apprentice that they are not the know-it-all who is going to run your business.

 References good to read: